opentofu/opentofu/internal/encryption/method/README.md

 ## Implementing a method

-When you implement a method, take a look at the [aesgcm](aesgcm) key provider as a template.
+When you implement a method, take a look at the [aesgcm](aesgcm) method as a template.

 ### Implementing the descriptor